What Is Critical Race Theory?

 And that makes sense, because under critical race theory, there is no middle ground.
 You are either an “oppressor” or “oppressed,” a “racist” or “anti-racist.”
 Or, as one school official put it, you need to either get on the anti-racism school bus and find your seat or “just get off the bus.”

 Racism is wrong.
 Every person is created in the image of God, deserving of equal treatment and respect.
 But CRT is not the solution to racism in America.
 Instead, it only compounds the problem.

-But what else should we know about CRT?
+But what do we need to know about CRT?
 Where does it come from?
 Where is it spreading?
 And how might it affect you and the freedoms you care about?

 It’s an exceedingly complex topic, so let’s break it down.

-Critical theorists … believe that societies, cultures, and civilizations are almost entirely social constructs ….
-The most important question to the critical theories is therefore Cicero’s famous “Cui bono?”—“Who benefits?”
-(Emphasis added)
+Critical theorists … believe that societies, cultures, and civilizations are almost entirely social constructs … The most important question to the critical theorist is therefore Cicero’s famous “Cui bono?”—“Who benefits?”